YordanKrushkov/rg-website/README.md

 Node.JS, Express, Mongo DB.

 <h4>Installation</h4>
-Fork/clone/download the repo and run npm install inside the folder.
+Fork/clone/download the repo and run npm install inside the folder.<br/> Run npm start.<br/>
-Run npm start.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br/> You can learn more in the [Create React App documentation](https://create-react-app.dev/docs/getting-started/).<br/>